Welcome to Gencraft Tutorials

 The result of the prompt “Stonehenge made out of chocolate chip cookies”

-Adding a Reference Image, however, allows us to use a real image of Stonehenge as the basis of our creation.
+Adding a Sketch Guide, however, allows us to use a real image of Stonehenge as the basis of our creation.
 This produces a much better result.
-Notice that the final image’s composition is nearly identical to the Reference Image’s composition.
+Notice that the final image’s composition is nearly identical to the Sketch Guide’s composition.

 On the left there is a reference image of Stonehenge.
 On the right, there is an image of Stonehenge but all of the rocks are now chocolate chip cookies.
 The rocks are in the exact same layout as the reference image.

-Using a reference image to get a better depiction of Stonehenge
+Using a sketch guide to get a better depiction of Stonehenge

 On the left there is a reference image of a river running through the woods.
 On the right there is an image generated using the prompt "Haunted house."
 The path leading up to the house is in the same place in the image as the river in the reference image.

-The composition from the reference image is still noticeable in the result even with an entirely different subject
+The composition from the sketch guide is still noticeable in the result even with an entirely different subject

-These are just several of the ways that a Reference Image can unlock new creative possibilities on Gencraft.
+These are just several of the ways that a Sketch Guide can unlock new creative possibilities on Gencraft.
 As you experiment with the platform, you’re bound to find more ways in which this feature can enhance your generations.

 Check out our other step-by-step guides, and feel free to contact us at support@gencraft.com if you have any questions we didn’t answer.